Episode Number: 68

 Renay: I loved it!
-I mean, halfway through I realized it was about FUCKING TIME TRAVEL, but —
+I mean, halfway through I realized it was about fucking time travel, but—

 Ana: Excuse me.

-Renay: But the show handles it well —
+Renay: But the show handles it wel—

-Ana: Excuse me let’s stop recording, I’m gonna go watch this now.
+Ana: Excuse me, let’s stop recording.
+I’m gonna go watch this now.

 Renay: Yeah, I don’t know why you aren’t watching this show because it’s definitely about time travel.